clearmoonllc/ClearMoon/index.md

 ## We're moving!

 ### Hey there!
-We've begun rebuilding our internal PM software to a fully-loaded Ruby-on-Rails environment, powered by [Redmine](https://www.redmine.org/).
+We've rebuilt our internal PM software to a fully-loaded Ruby-on-Rails environment, powered by a customized instance of [Redmine](https://www.redmine.org/).
-And as you can see, we're also rebuilding our web front-end.
+Now we're rebuilding our web front-end.
 The two will be seamlessly combined into a refined, responsive UI.
+If you are a current customer, you can access your project front at your supplied subdomain URL.

 As a collective, we're now pushing for a more Open Internet, starting with our own back-end stack and platform.
 We'll be releasing our own edits and running environments as [Open Source](https://en.wikipedia.org/wiki/Open_source) repositories.